zvr/azul-record/README.rst

 For example, the following line:

-    A 2 lll 22-
+    A 2 rrr 22-

-This records that the first player picked from the second factory three blue tiles, placed two of them on the second line and placed the third on the floor line.
+This records that the first player picked from the second factory three red tiles, placed two of them on the second line and placed the third on the floor line.